jtfalkenstein/PharmacyLocator/README.txt

 distance "as the crow flies" in miles from the base coordinates, rounded to the nearest tenth of a mile.

+If the status is "exception," there will also be an "exceptionMessage" property that will provide some further indication of the problem.
+It will NOT, however, leak any sensitive information.

 -- Technologies used: --
 *SqLite for database.
 I chose this as it's easily distributable and the size of the dataset was very small.
 It is access